 Upon graduation from the University of California at Berkeley, I worked as a computer programmer for TRW and Xerox Corporation.
 When my children were young, I switched to the tax field due to my interest in tax matters and my desire to be self-employed and work from home.

 Looking back, I realize that my first "real" job was a summer internship at the U.S. Bureau of Alcohol, Tobacco and Firearms (ATF) in San Francisco.
 Do you know what I did there?
 I audited tax returns from breweries, distilleries and wineries!
 My manager and co-workers were so happy with my work that they presented me with a U.S. Treasury Certificate of Award at the end of the summer.
-Between this experience and the A I received in Accounting 101 at Berkeley (which I took "for fun"!), I probably should have considered a career in the tax field sooner.
+Between the ATF experience and the A+ I received in Accounting 101 at Berkeley (which I took "for fun"!), I probably should have considered a career in the tax field sooner.

 I firmly believe that things happen for a reason, though.
 My computer science career and education put me right in the middle of the tech revolution.
 I was an early adopter of email and the world wide web as communication tools and am now able to efficiently utilize the new accounting and tax software offerings.